joelbreit/Notes/Computer Science/Programming Lanugages/Java Notes.md

 }
 ```

-- **happens-before relationshipt**: guarantees memory visibility and ordering of operations across threads
+- **happens-before relationshipt** - guarantees memory visibility and ordering of operations across threads
   - Acquiring a lock happens-before releasing the same lock
   - A write to a volatile variable happens-before any subsequent reads of that variable

-- **synchronized blocks/methods**: blocks of code that are executed by only one thread at a time
+- **synchronized blocks/methods** - blocks of code that are executed by only one thread at a time
   - Used to ensure atomicity and visibility across threads

 ```java